Skip to content

 composer config repositories.hyva-themes/magento2-theme-module git git@gitlab.hyva.io:hyva-themes/magento2-theme-module.git

-composer config repositories.hyva-themes/magento2-reset-theme git git@gitlab.hyva.io:hyva-themes/magento2-reset-theme.git
+composer config repositories.hyva-themes/magento2-base-layout-reset git git@gitlab.hyva.io:hyva-themes/magento2-base-layout-reset.git

 composer config repositories.hyva-themes/magento2-email-module git git@gitlab.hyva.io:hyva-themes/magento2-email-module.git